renukadhule/Coffee_Analysis_DashBoard/README.md

 The top category is coffee and the product is Barista Espresso across the board.

-### Data Story -
+## Data Story -

-I have noticed that the bottom products for all the stores include some flavours and other products like coffee beans.
-Also, the merchandise clothing for Astoria is way less as compared to other stores.
-We shall provide some discount offers to this store to increase sales.
-Or else completely remove it from displaying at this store and keep it available on order only.
+I have noticed that the bottom products for all the stores include some flavours and other products like coffee beans. <br>
+Also, the merchandise clothing for Hell's Kitchen is way less as compared to other stores.
+We shall provide some discount offers to this store to increase sales. <br>Or else completely remove it from displaying at this store and keep it available on order only.
 This shall help us reduce costs of operations.